Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 In other words, people love videos.
 It allows them to connect with your brand in a way that written content doesn’t and it’s easy to watch (they don’t have to read anything).

-With video SEO, you can drive traffic to your website consistently, generate leads, do more deals, and build a more authentic relationship with your target market… all in as little as 10 minutes at a time!
+With video SEO, you can drive traffic to your website consistently, generate leads, do more deals, and build a more authentic relationship with your target market.

 Here’s how to do it.
 But before we dive in, be sure to download your FREE SEO Keyword Bible.
 You can utilize the highest-performing keywords by including them in your video content.